Woman in Deep Relaxation Man Success Program Forest Scene

 Why Counting Sheep Never Worked

-Here is the thing: if your subconscious mind has learned to associate your bed with wakefulness, worry, and the anxious monitoring of whether you are falling asleep yet, no amount of blackout curtains will undo that association.
-The pattern is not in your bedroom.
-It is in your brain.
+If your subconscious has learned that your bed equals thinking, worrying, and monitoring whether you are asleep yet, then no amount of blackout curtains will override that association.

 The Subconscious Loop Behind Chronic Insomnia